maxmcd/lake/lake.md

 ## Overview

+Lake is a build system that intends to provide hermetic, reproducible builds across many languages, operating systems and architectures.

+### Syntax and Structure

-Lake is a build system.
-Builds are defined using files named `Lakefile` or with the extension `.Lakefile`.
+Lake builds are defined using files named `Lakefile` or with the extension `.Lakefile`.
 A directory containing lakefiles represents a single package.
 A namespace is shared across files within a directory (like Go/terraform).